 That having been said, people don't go to a ren fair and expect to experience the historical ubiquity of typhoid fever, so do not feel guilty if you choose to try this option.

 --enable-os8-focal69 — Because the default installation includes U/W FOCAL, we have chosen to leave FOCAL,1969 out by default to save space on the O/S 8 system disk.
 You can give this option to install this implementation alongside U/W FOCAL, or you can couple this option with

 --disable-os8-uwfocalto reverse our choice of which FOCAL implementation to install by default.

 You should know that the reason we made this choice is that the version of FOCAL,1969 we are currently shipping is fairly minimal: we believe we are shipping the original DEC version of FOCAL,1969 plus a few carefully-selected overlays.
 There are many more overlays and patches available on the Internet for FOCAL,1969, but we have not had time to sort through these and make choices of which ones to ship or how to manage which ones get installed.
 Thus our choice: we want to provide the most functional version of FOCAL by default, and within the limitations of the time we have chosen to spend on this, that is U/W FOCAL today.

 (See our U/W FOCAL manual supplement for a list of differences between these versions of FOCAL, which implicitly explains why we chose it.)

 It is possible that we will eventually add enough patches and overlays to FOCAL,1969 that it will become more powerful than U/W FOCAL, so we might then choose to switch the defaults, but that is just speculation at the time of this writing.

-This option does not control some things you might think it should:
+This option may not do some things you think it should: